GluuFederation/docs-ce-prod/docs/source/authn-guide/supergluu.md

 !!!
 Note
     The Gluu Server and Super Gluu can work in the same network, without a DNS server hostname and with a self-signed certificate.
 There is only one limitation: both components should belong to the same network.
 Instead of assigning a hostname during Gluu Server installation, an IP address can be specified.
 In the Super Gluu mobile app, enable `Trust all (SSL)`.

+## Authentication Workflows
+The authentication workflow for Super Gluu is defined in the Super Gluu interception script linked above in the [prerequisites](#prerequisites).
+By default, users are put through a two-step, two-factor authentication process with username and password first, and then push notification via Super Gluu second.
+Alternative authentication worklows, for instance passwordless authentication, can be configured by adjusting the script as needed.

 ## Properties
 The Super Gluu authentication script has the following properties: